 • Gov. Susana Martinez of New Mexico, 52, the first female Hispanic governor in the U.S., who could potentially give Romney a boost with a constituency he sorely needs;

 • Former Secretary of State Condoleeza Rice, 57, who served in the Bush administration and would bring the foreign policy bona fides that Romney lacks.

 Just this week, Romney’s wife, Ann, said that her husband is thinking about picking a woman to be on his ticket this fall.
-“We’ve been looking at that and I love that option as well,” Ann Romney told CBS News, as he looked on beside her.
+“We’ve been looking at that and I love that option as well,” Ann Romney told CBS News, as her husband looked on beside her.
 She said the person selected for the No. 2 spot on the ticket should be “someone that obviously can do the job but will be able to carry through with some of the other responsibilities.”

 Even so, the combination of Romney’s extreme political caution and the curse of former Alaska governor Sarah Palin’s disastrous performance as the 2008 Republican vice presidential nominee have just about ruled out the possibility that any of those women will end up on the Romney ticket this summer, according to a number of political experts and analysts interviewed this week by The Fiscal Times.